 There's little chance of Scott being overlooked again.

-Not with his reckless abandon and productivity on the field, or his stream of
+Not with his reckless abandon and productivity on the field, or his stream of consciousness rants.

-“I used to show my mom the marks on my helmet growing up," Scott said.
+"I used to show my mom the marks on my helmet growing up," Scott said.
 "I'm sure there might be somebody out there that's tougher than me, but I've yet to meet him."

 NOTE: Tight end Todd Heap was added to the Ravens' injury report Saturday with a questionable listing.
 He sprained his ankle while stretching.

-Aaron Wilson covers the Baltimore Ravens for the Carroll County Times in
+Aaron Wilson covers the Baltimore Ravens for the Carroll County Times in Westminster, Maryland.